Interpreting Neural Policies with Disentangled Tree Representations: Implementation Details

 \textbf{Training details.} Batch size is $64$.
 Sequence size is $10$.
 Learning rate is $0.001$.
 Number of epochs is $10$.
 We perform data augmentation on RGB images with randomized gamma of range $[0.5, 1.5]$, brightness of range $[0.5, 1.5]$, contrast of range $[0.7, 1.3]$, saturation of range $[0.5, 1.5]$.

 \textbf{Interpreter details.} For the decision tree $T_{\theta^i}$, we set minimum number of samples required to be at a leaf node as $10\%$ of the training data, criterion of a split as mean squared error with Friedman’s improvement score, the maximum depth of the tree as $3$, complexity parameter used for minimal cost-complexity pruning as $0.003$; we use scikit-learn implementation of CART (Classification and Regression Trees).
 For simplicity, we use another decision tree as decision path classifier $q_{\phi^i}$ with maximal depth of tree as $3$, minimum number of samples in a leaf node as $1\%$ of data, complexity parameter for pruning as $0.01$, criterion as Gini impurity.
-The state grounding $\mathcal{S}$ of the interpreter $f_{\mathcal{S}}^i$ is $\{v, \delta, d, \Delta l, \mu, \kappa\}$, where $v$ is vehicle speed, $\delta$ is heading, $d$ is lateral deviation from the lane center, $\Delta l$ is longtitudinal deviation from the lane center, $\mu$ is local heading error with respect to the lane center, $\kappa$ is road curvature.
+The state grounding $\mathcal{S}$ of the interpreter $f_{\mathcal{S}}^i$ is $\{v, \delta, d, \Delta l, \mu, \kappa\}$, where $v$ is vehicle speed, $\delta$ is heading, $d$ is lateral deviation from the lane center, $\Delta l$ is longtitudinal deviation from the lane center, $\mu$ is local heading error with respect to the lane center, $\kappa$ is road curvature. \rebuttal{We use the offline data collected during the closed-loop policy evaluation for the training dataset, which consists of 100 trajectories with each having maximally 100 time steps.}